+Below is Sean’s account of his experience with imaging the transit.
 Visit Sean’s flickr site for the full set of images and details.

 I observed the transit in Moose Factory last week and spent some time preparing for this event.
 We had rough weather for 2-3 weeks prior to the day of the transit, then about 2 days leading up to the event, the skies cleared and steadied.

 Moose Factory is a very small island in a remote area near James Bay, and has it advantages in that the night sky frequently enjoys very good seeing conditions.
 Aurora are also frequently seen here due to it’s latitude (51 degrees north).

 I’m fortunate enough to have all three optical systems available to an amateur to observe the sun; that being an ED refractor with a Herschel wedge, and 60 mm h-alpha/CaK solarscopes from Lunt.

 Planning is crucial for this sort of event, and would involve “juggling” optical tubes during the transit.
 Fortunately the transit lasted 4 hours so minor adjustments were easily accomplished.

 I had discovered that my color imager (Chameleon) from Point Grey had an IR blocking window several weeks earlier prior to this event.
 This resulted in sensitivity issues in the hydrogen alpha wavelength.
 Fortunately a request I made from Technical Support at Point Grey Research corrected the problem – they sent a clear optical window absolutely free of charge.

 The replacement of the IR filter greatly improved the sensitivity CCD sensor, which can be seen in the h-alpha images.

 The software used was an imaging capture software from Point Grey Research (flycap2). post processing was done with Registax 6.0 and GIMP 2.8.